google/pkcs11test/README.md

 The test program uses [Google Test](https://code.google.com/p/googletest/), and the
 [Google Test command line options](https://code.google.com/p/googletest/wiki/V1_6_AdvancedGuide#Running_Test_Programs:_Advanced_Options) are also available.
-In particular, `--gtest_filter=filter` can be used to run a subset of the tests.
+In particular, `--gtest_filter=<filter>` can be used to run a subset of the tests.